 Choosing the Best Pruning Shears for You

 Blade configuration is the second place where you can make meaningful choices for the best pruning shears for you.
 You’ll have to choose between a bypass blade style and anvil style.
 In truth, many writers make a bigger deal of this than it is worth.
 In fact, bypass and anvil style pruners, kept in good shape, will do a great job cutting whatever you need cut (within reason).
-The common practice is to use a bypass pruner for pruning live plants and an anvil style for removing deadwood.
+A bypass pruner is commonly used for pruning live plants and an anvil style for removing deadwood.
 Nevertheless, I’ve seen the exact opposite of this practice in the orchards and vineyards of Italy and France —- to no harm.
 The blade style will not make a difference in your garden.
 That said, the shearing action of a bypass pruner has more range of utility than the anvil style, simply because you will inevitably also use it to cut twine or packaging while working in your garden.
 Make the bypass pruner your first choice for its versatility, and then add the anvil style to expand your options.
-Photo on right: Anvil Pruner
+Displayed: Anvil Pruner

 Country of Origin